It is entirely possible to travel the world and settle in a foreign country and work a remote job with little more than a laptop and a few essentials.

 Some people prefer to work hard and play hard.
 Others prefer to work less and spend less.
 Some digital nomads choose to live in certain countries because they can work less and enjoy more free time.
-In some countries, a 10 hour work week can cover the cost of living, leaving you plenty of time to do the things you love.
+For those that stay in the same country getting a coworking space can give them a comfortable office environment at a low cost.
+In some countries, a 10-hour workweek can cover the cost of living, leaving you plenty of time to do the things you love.

 Sound too good to be true?
 It’s not.
 As long as you have a career that allows you to work from anywhere, the digital nomad lifestyle is possible.

 Check out the online job boards listed above to get started.
 Think about your skillset and how you can apply it to one or more of the jobs on this list.